windows

 cmdkey /list

-Se vedi credenziali interessanti, quelle sono nei Credential files — usa Tecnica 1.
+Se vedi credenziali interessanti, sono nei Credential files — usa Tecnica 1.

 Tecnica 11 — Sticky Notes #